raymondkfcheung/lazy-dot/docs/existing-tools.md

 ## Introduction

 The Polkadot ecosystem has several existing AI-powered tools and related projects.
 These initiatives range from public-facing chatbots to open-source developer tools and proofs of concept.
-The consensus from our discussions is that while these tools exist, there is a clear need for a unified, trustworthy, and deeply code-aware solution to better serve developers.
-This summary captures the known projects to provide context for future work.
+This summary captures these known projects to provide an overview of the current landscape.

 ## Existing AI Tools & Projects